Acute Exacerbation of Chronic Obstructive Pulmonary Disease (AECOPD)

 - Physiotherapy: may be required for mucus plugging or dense consolidation present on x-ray.
 There is no evidence to support emergency call out.

-- May be of symptomatic benefit in patients to aid sputum clearance.
+- Mucolytic therapy: may be of symptomatic benefit in patients to aid sputum clearance.
+Prescribe acetylcysteine oral 600mg effervescent tablets once daily.

 Prior to discharge